earth-data-kit/earth-data-kit/.github/ISSUE_TEMPLATE/bug-report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

-**Terra Draw npm version**
-Please tell us exactly which version of edk you are using

 **To Reproduce**
 Steps to reproduce the behavior: